xkohutka/documentation/asicde-docker.md

 2. Two main versions of ASICDE exist currently.
 One older version, that is contained in the `master` git branch and one new (staging, containing new features) contained in the `dev` branch. __These versions differ, so please choose your version carefully and do not mix services from different versions.__
 3. Use ONLY the `master` branch of the `asicde-docker` and `asicde-docker-dev` repositories.
 4. Docker deployment has two forms.
 One enables [deployment of the whole application stack](#production-deployment) (frontend with backend - or just frontend or just backend), the other form enables [local development of the backend](#backend-development-deployment).
+5. __Be sure to update your docker instances from time to time.__ First shut them down with `docker-compose down`, then pull the latest images with `docker-compose pull`.
+After this, you can start the instances again with `docker-compose up -d`.
+Make sure to set the correct docker-compose files by specifying the `-f XYZ.yml` parameter.

 ---